 The Charlotte’s Pass to Mt Kosciuszko walk felt like an adventure.
-And we shared the track with only with a few other people, a good surprise in the middle of summer.
-During this peak season more than 100,000 visitors reach Mt Kosciuzsko summit.
+And we shared the track with only a few other people, a good surprise in the middle of summer.
+During this peak season, more than 100,000 visitors reach Mt Kosciuszko summit.

 2. Get the right gear to hike Mt Kosciuszko

 At any season, mountain climate is unpredictable and can quickly change.
 It is crucial to keep this in mind when planning to hike Mount Kosciuszko.
 Apart from the length for those who aren’t used to long hikes, walking up to the top of Australia is straightforward on a calm sunny day.
 But it has the potential to lose all fun and even become a nightmare for the unprepared and unlucky hikers.
 Not that hiking Mont Kosciuszko is particularly dangerous; but some basic hiking equipment should be on your list for a comfortable adventure.